From Jerusalem to the Vineyard: The Knights of the Hospital

 I was still thinking about flakey tapas when two structures caught my eye.

-The first was a winery.
-Bodegas Corral (Don Jacobo) is a regular stop along the wine-tasting tour of the region.
+The first was a winery—Bodegas Corral—a regular stop on regional tasting tours.
 Many of the grapes from the surrounding fields undoubtedly met their fate here.
 It’s big wine country.

-The second was the remains of a church in the grassy field fronting the winery.
+The second was a set of ruins in the grassy field fronting the winery.
 The wall stubs were low-slung.
 Recent restoration efforts were obvious.

-These foundations were all that remained of another hospital complex associated with the Knights of Saint John of Jerusalem, or the Knights Hospitallers.
-Even the place name was evocative.
+These low-slung wall stubs were all that remained of another hospital complex associated with the Knights of Saint John of Jerusalem, or the Knights Hospitallers.
+Even the name itself was evocative.
 San Juan de Acre was the name given by Spanish-speaking Christians to coastal Acre, the last Crusader stop on their exit from the Heartland in 1291.
 The name was stuck to this place as well.

-This hospital stood in the Spanish northeast for nearly 500 years, between the 12th and the 16th century.
-A report from the year 1568 names María Ramirez as the founder of the place, built for the support and care of peregrinos.
-The difference is that these pilgrims were not on the way to Jerusalem; they were on the way to Santiago de Compostela.
+This Spanish hospital stood for nearly 500 years (12th–16th century), founded—according to a 1568 report by María Ramirez—to care for peregrinos.
+The difference was that these pilgrims were not bound for Jerusalem, but for Santiago de Compostela.
 This site gives testimony to the ongoing ministry of the Knights Hospitallers and to the memory of their Holy Land experience.

-Bob and I took pictures then headed into Navarrete to find a second breakfast.
+Bob and I took our pictures, then headed into the red-roofed village to find that second breakfast.

 ¡Buen Camino!